Rahm Emanuel said, “You never let a serious crisis go to waste.” Have you ever spun a crisis into an opportunity?

 Some of my roommates were obnoxious.
 One even hacked into one of my messenger accounts to talk to a man.
 Some of my roommates were wonderful and made homemade pies.

-I had a roommate for about two weeks.
-She stole my snazzy red hairdryer.
+I had a roommate who stole my snazzy red hairdryer.
 I didn’t notice until the day after she left.
+She lived in the house for about two weeks so no one was expecting her to leave so soon.
 I lost a hairdryer but she lost an opportunity to get her life back on track.
 I can buy a new hairdryer.
-She can’t buy another opportunity like that.
+She can’t buy another opportunity that would be as helpful.

-There were meetings . . . and meetings . . and support groups.
+There were meetings . . . and meetings . . therapy and support groups.
 More meetings.
-I tried to look at it as a learning experience.
+More therapy I tried to look at it as a learning experience.
 It was definitely a time of reflection.
 If I hadn’t gone, who knows what kind of life I would have now.